yd9922/Calculator-using-python/README.md

 # Calculator-using-python
-This is an simple calculator created using python programing language , it's an cli (or in simple words cmd )
+This is an simple calculator created using python programing language , it's an cli (or in simple words cmd ) Please let me know if i can imporve it you feedback matters